bbatsov/emacsredux/_posts/2025-04-06-goodbye-setq-hello-setopt.md

 ```

 In case it's not obvious - the important thing is the `:set` property of `copilot-lsp-settings`.
-Basically, every this this option is changed, a callback function should be invoked, but this won't
+Basically, every time this option is changed, a callback function should be invoked, but this won't
 happen if you make the change using `setq`.

 The `setopt` macro addresses this by ensuring that when you set a user option,